RTEMS/rtems-docs/c-user/object-services/directives.rst

 .. code-block:: c

-    #define rtems_object_id_api_minimum()
+    int rtems_object_id_api_minimum( void );

 .. rubric:: RETURN VALUES:

 Returns the lowest valid value for the API component of an object identifier.

-.. rubric:: NOTES:
+.. rubric:: CONSTRAINTS:

-This directive is strictly local and does not impact task scheduling.

-A body is also provided.
+The following constraints apply to this directive:

+* The directive is implemented by a macro and may be called from within C/C++ constant expressions.
+In addition, a function implementation of the directive exists for bindings to other programming languages.

+* The directive will not cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/object/if/id-api-maximum